France's Macron pushes back at 'America First' agenda - Journal du Cameroun

 “There were more than a few uncomfortable moments on the GOP side of the aisle,” he told AFP.

 “He said in there that he believes in free and fair trade.
-That’s exactly what the president asked for,” he said.
+That’s exactly what the president asked for,” McCarthy said.

 Macron’s provocative speech came after he enjoyed an exuberant welcome from the Republican president — an elaborate state dinner, an intimate get together for four with their wives at George Washington’s Virginia estate Mount Vernon, and repeated vows of friendship.